Gravity Drip Irrigation Kit Selection Guide

 About Drip Depot Gravity Feed Drip Kits:

 Drip Depot Gravity Feed kits are designed to make it easy to install a professional drip irrigation system.
 Our kits come complete with everything you need to create a working drip irrigation system and hook it up to any standard water faucet bib or garden hose.

-Gravity drip irrigation systems normally pull water from reservoirs and because of that fact the cleanliness of the water is a major consideration when choosing a gravity drip irrigation kit.
+Gravity drip irrigation systems normally pull water from reservoirs and because of that fact, the cleanliness of the water is a major consideration when choosing a gravity drip irrigation kit.
 Drip Depot has created both clean water and dirty water gravity drip irrigation kits.
-The main difference between our clean water and dirty water kits are the drippers that are included in each kit.
+The main difference between our clean water and dirty water kits is the drippers that are included in each kit.

-Our gravity drip irrigation kits are much like our other kits except they do not come with a pressure regulator due to the fact that gravity systems already operate at very low or no pressure.
+Our gravity drip irrigation kits are much like our other kits except they do not come with a pressure regulator because gravity systems already operate at very low or no pressure.
 With that being said, either of our gravity kits could be converted to a pressurized system by simply adding a pressure regulator at a later time if needed.